Higher symplectic capacities: Introduction

-The special case of the capacities $\rapac \lll p_1,...,p_r \rrr$ was sketched by Hutchings in \cite{hutchings_2013} (which was an important inspiration for this paper).
-In fact, each of the augmentations $\aug \lll (\T^{m^1_1}p_1,...,\T^{m^1_{b_1}}p_1) ,..., (\T^{m^r_1}p_r,...,\T^{m^r_{b_r}}p_r) \rrr$ can be written (up to $\Li$ homotopy) as a linear combination of augmentations of the form $\aug \lll T^{m_1}p,...,T^{m_b}p \rrr$ for $b,m_i \geq 0$.
-Indeed, in \S\ref{subsec:ppt} we present an explicit formula describing how to combine constraints at different points $p_1,...,p_r$ into a constraint at a single point $p$ (a special case involving two points appears in Gathmann's work \cite{Gathmann_GW_of_blowups}).
-This can be used to give recursive formulas for curve counts with tangency constraints in terms of curve counts without tangency constraints.
-For example, in \cite{enumerating} we apply this technique to count closed curves in $\CP^2$ multibranched tangency constraints.
+As we explain in \S\ref{subsec:ppt}, in dimension four the above capacities involving constraints at multiple points can actually be reduced to the capacities $\rapac_\bb$.
+Indeed, we present an explicit formula describing how to combine constraints at different $p_1,\dots,p_r$ into constraints at a single point $p$ (a special case involving two points appears in Gathmann's work \cite{Gathmann_GW_of_blowups}).
+This can be used to give recursive formulas for curve counts with tangency constraints in terms of curve counts without tangency constraints, e.g. in \cite{enumerating} we apply this technique to count closed curves in $\CP^2$ with multibranched tangency constraints.
+In particular, the capacities $\{\rapac_\bb\}$ recover the obstructions coming from both the blowup capacities $\rapac\lll p_1^{\times b_1},\dots,p_r^{\times b_r}\rrr$ and the stable capacities $\{\gapac_\bb\}$, and we expect the full family to play an important role in the general case of Question~\ref{question:ell_emb}.

-Unlike the capacities $\gapac_{\bb}$, the capacities $\rapac_{\bb}$ do {\em not} typically satisfy the stability property $\rapac_\bb(X \times \C) = \rapac_\bb(X)$, and hence are not directly geared for Question \ref{question:stab_ell}.
-In fact, the constraints involved in $\rapac_\bb$ behave quite differently in different dimensions.
-On the other hand, these capacities satisfy a disjoint union property (see \S\ref{subsubsec:disjoint_union_lb}), the ECH analogue of which has many important ramifications (see e.g. \cite{cristofaro2015asymptotics,cristofaro2016one,iriedense}).
-Moreover, it follows by known results and a formal argument that the subset of capacities $\rapac\lll \underbrace{(p_1,...,p_1)}_{b_1},...,\underbrace{(p_r,...,p_r)}_{b_r}\rrr$ already give a complete set of obstructions for four-dimensional ellipsoid embeddings.
-The capacities $\rapac_\bb$ could in principle be relevant to the higher dimensional version of Question \ref{question:ell_emb}, but this lies beyond the scope of this paper. \begin{remark} It is also possible to define higher genus analogues of $\rapac_\bb$ using the full symplectic field theory \cite{EGH2000}, although we do not pursue this here.
+\begin{remark} It is also possible to define higher genus analogues of $\rapac_\bb$ using the full symplectic field theory \cite{EGH2000}, although we do not pursue this here.
 It is an interesting question whether higher genus curves play any role in higher dimensional symplectic embedding obstructions. \end{remark}